A child who believes in themselves again.

 Will my school accept this report?

-Parents who bring a formal evaluation into an IEP or 504 meeting are in a different position than parents who bring concerns alone.
+Our report gives you a formal written evaluation: what was evaluated, what was found, and what your child needs.
+Parents who bring that into an IEP or 504 meeting are in a different position than parents who bring concerns alone.
 The school cannot tell you to wait and see when a licensed practitioner has already documented what is happening.

+Under federal law (34 CFR §300.502), if you share a private evaluation, the IEP team must review and consider it at a meeting.
+"Must consider" means they cannot table it, dismiss it, or pretend it does not exist.
 Use it to start the school's process, speed up their timeline, or hold them accountable.
 Your child has waited long enough.

 Initiates the school's own evaluation process